Manual

 Project Name

-The first rule is that the name of the project is either the name of the directory, unless the source is in a directory called "source" in which case the directory above that is used.
+The name of the project is either the name of the directory, unless the directory is called "source" in which case the directory above that is used.
 The makefile uses the name of project to generate the library name.

 For example, here is the directory structure of the STLplus project:

-In the example above, the project name is "stlplus".
-This is because the directory containing the source is called "source" and so the directory above that is used.
+In the example above, for the Makefile shown in bold, the project name is "stlplus".
+This is because the directory containing the Makefile is called "source" and so the directory above that is used.
 This directory is called "stlplus".

 A simpler directory structure could have been used: